TRANSLATION PROJECTS: Application Review

 - Proficiency in the language to be translated and familiarity with the culture.

-- Knowledge of and/or cooperation with the author(s) whose work will be translated.
+- Knowledge of and/or cooperation with the author(s) or copyright holders of the work to be translated.

 - Significance of the author(s) and/or the original work(s).